wercker-labs/wercker-blog/source/posts/2013-07-12-Build-and-deploy-status-notifications-with-cctray-feed.md

 ## Using CCMenu

 There are a lot of tools that support the cc status format.
-But, since I'm working on a Mac most of the time I decided to use [CCMenu](http://ccmenu.sourceforge.net/).
-It allows you to monitor multiple projects at the same time and identifies the overall build status with a glance to the menu bar.
+As I'm mostly working on a Mac I decided to use [CCMenu](http://ccmenu.sourceforge.net/).
+It allows you to monitor multiple projects at the same time, and identifies the overall build status with just a glance at the menu bar.

 ![image](/images/posts/ccmenu/tray.png)